Jamesfryer1998/C-Crypto-Platform/README.md

 g++ --std=c++11 main.cpp MerkelMain.cpp CSVReader.cpp OrderBook.cpp OrderBookEntry.cpp Wallet.cpp
 ```

-This will create an executable file named ./a.out
+This will create an executable file named a.out

 ## Usage
-To use the platform, run the cryptotradingplatform executable:
+To use the platform, run the executable:

 ```
 ./a.out